 - (a) Provide conversion of Becket House into apartments, or new build if conversion is not feasible, and provide an appropriate mix of types of homes to the remainder of the site.
-The applicant should consider if there are opportunities to increase the density to make efficient use of the land; - (b) If new build is proposed, provide a suitably scaled and proportioned facade, of high quality materials and detailing, facing onto New Dover Road; - (c) Ensure that the scale, massing, form and materials respond to surrounding context and character; - (d) Assess Areas of Archaeological Importance/Potential and mitigate

-- any adverse impacts on nearby heritage assets including New Dover Road and St Augustine's Road Conservation Area, Old Dover Road, Oaten Hill and St Lawrence Conservation Area and the Grade 2 Listed 2-7 Oaten Hill; and - (e) Provide high quality public realm and landscaping on and around the site.
+The applicant should consider if there are opportunities to increase the density to make efficient use of the land; - (b) If new build is proposed, provide a suitably scaled and proportioned facade, of high quality materials and detailing, facing onto New Dover Road; - (c) Ensure that the scale, massing, form and materials respond to surrounding context and character; - (d) Assess Areas of Archaeological Importance/Potential and mitigate any adverse impacts on nearby heritage assets including New Dover Road and St Augustine's Road Conservation Area, Old Dover Road, Oaten Hill and St Lawrence Conservation Area and the Grade 2 Listed 2-7 Oaten Hill; and

-- (a) Provide a comprehensive and integrated sustainable urban drainage network; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; and - (c) Provide habitat, pollinator and ecological connectivity across the site.
+- (e) Provide high quality public realm and landscaping on and around the site. - 3.
+Landscape and green infrastructure The green and blue infrastructure strategy for the site should: - (a) Provide a comprehensive and integrated sustainable urban drainage network; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; and - (c) Provide habitat, pollinator and ecological connectivity across the site.